vashisthabhinav/CSS/README.md

 <h1> CSS- Cascading Style Sheets </h1>

 Cascading Style Sheets is used to design the website to make it look better. <br>
-- CSS gives style to raw HTML and our web pages
+- CSS gives style to raw HTML and our web pages.
 - CSS is used to make the website responsive.

 Responsive means that the site will behave accordingly to the different screen sizes. <br> For example, while looking at mobile phones and laptops, the site should automatically change its styling. <br>